CNC

 turned the pulley boss down

-so it was the same thickness as the handwheel and broached a keyway in it.
+so it was the same thickness as the handwheel and broached a keyway into it.
 To get the handwheel back on I drilled and tapped the pulley for three M8 bolts, made

 some more spacers in brass